 Incubators are often thought of by public officials as a helpful way to encourage startups and emerging entrepreneurs.
 But are they effective?
-After examining more than 35 academic articles, including a review paper that systematically examined 38 studies, I found some key takeaways from the literature that show incubators might not prove more effective at creating successful businesses than unincubated businesses.
+After examining more than 35 academic articles, including a review paper that systematically examined 38 studies, key takeaways from the literature show that incubators might not prove more effective at creating successful businesses than unincubated businesses.

 Incubators may not deliver on their promises